2022 USFL TV Schedule: Dates, times for the 10-week inaugural season

 All regular-season games will be contested in the city of Birmingham, Alabama at two venues: Protective Stadium and Legion Field.
 Playoff and championship games will be held at Tom Benson Hall of Fame Stadium in Canton, Ohio.

-NBC will air nine USFL games while Fox will air a total of 14 games.
+NBC Sports will air 22 USFL regular season games on NBC (9), USA Network (9), and Peacock (4) while Fox will air a total of 14 games.
 See below for the complete 2022 USFL TV schedule.

 RELATED: USFL’s full TV schedule will put most games on broadcast television